YUKTHI-PRABHU/FSMK/README.md

  **Introduction**
 This project is divided into two main problems:

-Problem 1: PDF Text Extraction\n
+Problem 1: PDF Text Extraction

 Extract clean, readable text from two different types of PDF documents:

 Simple PDFs (digitally generated)
 Scanned PDFs (image-based)
 The objective is to demonstrate the ability to handle multiple PDF formats using appropriate extraction techniques.